 Why is the Census so important?
 The U.S. Constitution mandates that the country take a census of the population every 10 years to count every living person in the U.S. Participation in the Census is required by law.
 First conducted in 1790, Census results are used to determine the number of congressional seats for each state and distribute more than $675 billion in federal funds, grants and other support to states, counties and communities for schools, hospitals, roads, public works and other vital programs.

-Citizens can complete the Census by mail or phone, and, for the first time in 2020, will have the option of completing it online.
+Individuals can complete the Census by mail or phone, and, for the first time in 2020, will have the option of completing it online.
 Census staff also will go door-to-door in communities, distributing forms.

 The Census Bureau is hiring Census Takers for the 2020 Census.
 Census positions provide the perfect opportunity to earn extra income while helping your community.
 Learn more and apply online.